abc1199281/DSP_lab/[Ch7]FilterDesignTechniques/WindowEffect/Readme.md

-# [Ch7.
-Filter Design] Why is it a bad idea to filter by zeroing out FFT bins?
+# [Middle Level] Why is it a bad idea to filter by zeroing out FFT bins?

 The complexity of DFT/IDFT using FFT/IFFT is only n*log2n whereas the complexity of convolution is n square.
 Then, why do we need to learn so many methods to design a filter?
 Why is it a bad idea to filter by zeroing out FFT bins?
 This question might be the most confusing one when learning DSP.